 If OVERDOSE is suspected:

 Store exenatide in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Do not use exenatide if it has been frozen.
 Each single dose tray may be stored at room temperature below 77 degrees F (25 degrees C) for up to 4 weeks.
+Keep the cap on the pen when not in use.
 Protect from light.
+Do not store in the bathroom.
 Do not use past the expiration date.
 Keep exenatide out of the reach of children and away from pets.

 - If you have any questions about exenatide, please talk with your doctor, pharmacist, or other health care provider.

 - Exenatide is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take exenatide or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about exenatide.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to exenatide.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using exenatide.